-- 1.1 An assessment of the Committee's effectiveness is an essential feature of the Governance Statement that Accounting Officers have been required to produce from 2012/13 onwards.
+- 1.1 An assessment of the Committee's effectiveness is an essential feature of the Governance Statement that Accounting Officers have been required to produce from 2012/13 since the introduction of DAO (DFP) 10/12.
 Committee evaluation provides a powerful and valuable feedback mechanism for improving effectiveness, maximising strengths and highlighting areas for further development.
-Committee self-assessment provides members with an opportunity to: - Reflect on their individual and corporate responsibilities - Identify different perceptions and opinions among Committee members - Increase the level of cohesion and teamwork in the Committee - Demonstrate that accountability is a serious organisational value - Assess how well the Committee discharges its functions - Identify issues that need attention - Use the results to improve Committee effectiveness - Provide credibility to stakeholders and other external audiences - 1.2 To assist the Committee with evaluating its effectiveness, a self-assessment questionnaire has been developed, which aims to identify areas of Committee performance that are strongest and those that need improvement and to identify priority areas for the Committee to focus on over the next one to two years. - 1.3 The questionnaire focuses on the following eight key sections: - 1.
+Committee self-assessment provides members with an opportunity to: - Reflect on their individual and corporate responsibilities - Identify different perceptions and opinions among Committee members - Increase the level of cohesion and teamwork in the Committee - Demonstrate that accountability is a serious organisational value - Assess how well the Committee discharges its functions - Identify issues that need attention - Use the results to improve Committee effectiveness - Provide credibility to stakeholders and other external audiences - 1.2 The Committee Effectiveness Framework has been developed, and is reviewed, in line with good practices standards as set out in The Pension Regulator's General Code of Practice 2024, NIAO Board Effectiveness Good Practice Guide 2022, and Annex 3.1 of DoF 'Managing Public Money in Northern Ireland 2023'. - 1.3 To assist the Committee with evaluating its effectiveness, a self-assessment questionnaire has been developed, which aims to identify areas of Committee performance that are strongest and those that need improvement and to identify priority areas for the Committee to focus on over the next twelve months. - 1.4 The questionnaire focuses on the following eight key sections: - 1.
 Committee Composition and Function - 2.
 Committee Meetings and Support - 3.
 Strategic Planning and Performance Monitoring - 4.
 Financial and Project Management - 5.
 Risk, Audit and Governance - 6.
 Pension Scheme Administration - 7.
 Investment of the Fund - 8.
-Communication and Engagement with Key Stakeholders - 1.3 The primary purpose of the self-evaluation questionnaire is to create an informed starting point for discussion by the Committee about their effectiveness as a collective unit in the key areas identified.
-Informed discussion and commitment to address priorities results in improved effectiveness. - 1.4 Committee self-evaluation will be conducted on an annual basis.
-The results from the questionnaire will be collated and shared with the Committee to facilitate discussion and agree on any necessary actions. - 1.5 The Governance Team will co-ordinate the process, but the Chairman will have overall responsibility.
+Communication and Engagement with Key Stakeholders - 1.5 The primary purpose of the self-evaluation questionnaire is to create an informed starting point for discussion by the Committee about their effectiveness as a collective unit in the key areas identified.
+Informed discussion and commitment to address priorities results in improved effectiveness. - 1.6 Committee self-evaluation will be conducted on an annual basis.
+The results from the questionnaire will be collated and shared with the Committee to facilitate discussion and agree on any necessary actions. - 1.7 The Governance Team will co-ordinate the process but the Chair will have overall responsibility.